fhopeman/justlazy/README.md

 `x.y.z` has to be replaced with the current [tag number](https://github.com/fhopeman/justlazy/releases).

 ## Usage
-To lazy load an image, firstly a placeholder of your choice (e.g. span, div, ..) has to be defined.
+To lazy load an image, first of all a placeholder of your choice (e.g. span, div, ..) has to be defined.
 This placeholder itself is a html element which contains different data-attributes to provide the image information.